craigargh/cfg-python/session_1.md

 What is the output for each one and why?

-One of them causes and exception.
+One of them causes an exception.
 Read the exception message.
 What do you think it means?

 ----